 It sounds so simple, and yet, when construction began two doors down, my neighbours and I had been left to wonder who these noisy and temporary neighbours could be.
 Who are they?
 Will we hear banging and drilling well into the afternoon?
 What about weekends?

 Neighbours can sometimes be the best form of security and can report any suspicious (or out of routine) activity immediately to your supervisors or the police.
 Could you get to know who they are?
 Advise them of when shifts at your construction site start and finish each day.
 Provide them with your contact details and let them know to contact you immediately if something doesn’t feel or look right.
 It can't hurt to get them on your side.

 Install high fences

 Most councils have a regulation in place requiring proper fencing.
-Both permanent and temporary fencing reduces the risk of theft by making it difficult to gain access to the construction site.
+Both permanent and temporary fencing reduces the risk of theft by making it difficult to access the construction site.
 Display the contact details of the builder and an after-hours contact in a prominent location.
-This will assist the police in responding quickly to the correct location and makes identifying and contacting the relevant persons in charge, easier.
+This will assist the police in responding quickly to the correct location and makes identifying and contacting the relevant persons in charge easier.

 Keep your construction site well lit after dark

 Depending on where your site is located, it is a good idea to install floodlights.
 Thieves tend to stay away from any places that are well lit.
 Install floodlights at the entry gate and at all corners that are seen as hiding spots.
 Not all construction sites can install an all-night floodlight.
 If this applies to you, opt for sensor lights.
 Thieves trespassing won't go unnoticed, with any motions triggering the lights to turn on.